zealtv/notebook/Hyperpop is smart..md

 {{<youtube Kv3yIv9nwf8>}}

-These moments of heavy percussion with a lot of weight  are sparing enough that you can preempt them, giving you enough time to through your head back a little, swing it forward and get a satisfying head bang right on the hit.
-It feels fantastic.
+These moments of weighty percussion  are sparing enough that you can preempt them–giving you time enough to throw your head back a little, swing it forward, and get a satisfying head bang right on the hit.

+Those previous 8 bars of anticipation lead up to one single, fantastic head bang.
+And it feels great.

 ~~~
 Headbanging is not just for metal - it's for everyone.